-35. The Brigade has powers under Article 31 of The Order and Sections 21 and 22 of the Health and Safety at Work etc. Act 1974 to prohibit the use of the whole or part of premises or to restrict the use of premises.
+35. The Brigade has powers under Article 31 of the Regulatory Reform (Fire Safety) Order 2005 and Sections 21 and 22 of the Health and Safety at Work etc. Act 1974 to prohibit the use of the whole or part of premises or to restrict the use of premises.
 Such action will be considered where conditions are found that constitute a serious risk to life or injury to persons in the event of fire.
 Where immediate action is necessary an explanation of why such action is required will be given at the time and confirmed in writing.
 Where there are rights of appeal these will be clearly set out in writing at the time the action is taken.